noisy/tsla-stock-price-scraper/README.md

 5. Configure vscode to use poetry environment

-    ```bash
-    poetry shell
+    First run:

     ```
+    poetry env info --path
+    ```

+    and copy the output and use it to create a new python interpreter in vscode.

-    Then in vscode, open the command palette and select `Python: Select Interpreter` and select the one that starts with `~/.cache/pypoetry/virtualenvs/...`
+    Then in vscode, open the command palette and select `Python: Select Interpreter` and select "Enter interpreter path" and paste the path you copied earlier.